Deep-Jiwan/rtmp2flv/README.md

 1. Run the command
    `docker pull ghcr.io/deep-jiwan/rtmp2flv:latest`
 2. Run the docker container with the following port and environment variable `docker run -d -p 1935:1935 -p 80:80 -p 8000:8000 -e HOST_IP=ip_address ghcr.io/deep-jiwan/rtmp2flv:latest`
+   Replace 'ip_address' with the IP Address of the server / app hosting machine
+3. Stream using RTMP to the server.
+   Stream Server: `rtmp://server_ip/live`
+   Stream key: `livestream`
-3. Test the app by sending the stream and watching the same on web browser at `localhost:80`
+6. Start streaming and watch the same on web browser at `SERVER_IP:80`
+7. The FLV stream is also available at: `http://SERVER_IP:8000/live/livestream.flv`.
+It can be viewed in any popular video player and mixing software as a network stream.
+(VLC, VMIX, OBS)

 Good Luck!

+Terminal Clarification:
+- Host IP is the IP address of the server that is hosting the application.
+- Server ip is the same as Host IP

+FAQ:
+1. I cant view the stream on other devices on the network.
+   - You may have set the environment variable HOST_IP as localhost or 127.0.0.1.
+      Replace it with the manual ip address of the server